galaxyeye/scent-examples/README.md

     cd scent-examples

 ## Configs:
-We illustrate the configs in bash and sql files, but they have the similar forms in other languages.
+We show the config properties in bash and sql files, but they have the similar forms in other languages

     cat bin/client/v163/bash/config/config.sh
     cat bin/client/v163/bash/config/query.sql

 ## Bash

-Execute a X-SQL and polling the result:
+Execute an X-SQL and poll the result:

     ./bin/client/v163/bash/xsql-status.sh